The beginner’s mindset

 If you've been writing software with agents for a while, you might be starting to feel competent.
 Don't trust the feeling.

 AI coding is roughly three years old.
 Chess is five hundred.
 Three years of chess might get you to 1200 ELO — past most casual players, nowhere near expert.
-A grandmaster beats a 1200 every single game.
-The frontier of AI coding might be 10x as effective as your average senior engineer.
+A grandmaster beats a 1200 every game.
+The gap in AI coding isn't that wide, but the people at its frontier are already getting far more done than the ones who decided they'd figured it out.

 Two responses

 Sooner or later the model will let you down.
 It writes the wrong code.
 Picks the wrong abstraction.
 Hallucinates an API.
 Confidently does the opposite of what you asked.
-How you react in that moment shapes everything that follows.
+How you react in that moment shapes your learning curve.

 Closed: Blame the AI.